simantopal/Digitools-Assignment-6/README.md

-# DigiTools – Premium Digital Tools Web App
+# DigiTools–Platform (Premium Digital Tools Website)

-DigiTools is a modern web app that provides a curated collection of digital products, productivity tools, templates, and AI-powered assets for creators and professionals.
+DigiTools is a modern website that provides a curated collection of digital products, productivity tools, templates, and AI-powered assets for creators and professionals.
 Users can browse products, add them to the cart, and manage purchases seamlessly.
-The app is fully responsive, interactive, and built with modern React and Tailwind CSS technologies.
+The website is fully responsive, interactive, and built with modern React and Tailwind CSS technologies.

 🌐 **Live Demo:**
 https://digitoolsplatform-assignment-6.netlify.app/